K-12 School Field Trips

 Field Trips to Historic Deerfield

-An open-hearth cooking lesson where students are surrounded by the sights and aromas of hearth cookery.
-Students help the hearth cook mix ingredients as she prepares a period dish using 18th-century kitchen tools and methods.
+- An open hearth cooking lesson where students are surrounded by the sights and aromas of hearth cookery.
+Students help the hearth cook mix ingredients as a period dish is prepared using 18th-century kitchen tools and methods.
 They will have a lively discussion about family roles and food.

 Colonial Life Long Ago